erikedwards4/openVOICE/README.md

 cd /opt
 git clone https://github.com/erikedwards4/openvoice
 cd /opt/openvoice
-make -j4
+make
 ```

-Each C function can also be compiled separately; see C subdirectories for details.
+Each C function can also be compiled separately; see c subdirectory Makefile for details.
-To make a shared object library, from /opt/openvoice do:
+To make an archive library, do:
 ```
+cd /opt/openvoice/c
-make so
+make libopenvoice.a CC=clang
 ```
+This creates /opt/openvoice/lib/libopenvoice.a with all of the C object files.
-This could be useful, for example, if trying to use the C functions in Python or one's own application.
+This could be useful if trying to use the C functions in other applications.
+Change clang to clang++ to compile for use with C++ applications.

 ## Usage
 See each resulting command-line tool for help (use -h or --help option).
 For example:
 ```
-/opt/openvoice/stft --help
+/opt/openvoice/bin/stft --help
 ```
 Or:
 ```
-/opt/openvoice/mfcc --help
+/opt/openvoice/bin/mfcc --help
 ```